IrishTechCommunity/irishtechcommunity.github.io/adminguide.md

 # Reported/Flagged content

-If someone reports/flags a piece of content in a channel (by typing "hubot admins" or "hubot notify admins".
-You and any other Admins will receive an emai.
+If someone reports/flags a piece of content in a channel (by typing "hubot admins" or "hubot notify admins", posting in the admin channel, or contacting you directly).
+You and any other Admins should receive an emai.
 You should review the content and decide whether or not any action is required.
-If you're unsure consult another admin or ask in the admin channel.
+If you're unsure, consult another admin or ask in the admin channel for assistance.

 # Banning Someone

 To disable a user's account:

-Visit the Team Members page at https://irishtechcommunity.slack.com/admin Click the â–¸ arrow next to the personâ€™s current team role.
+Visit the Team Members page at https://irishtechcommunity.slack.com/admin Click the arrow next to the persona -> current team role.
 Click Disable Account.

 For more info see: https://slack.zendesk.com/hc/en-us/articles/204475027-Managing-team-member-accounts

-A record of banned users should be kept.
+A record of banned users should be kept, as should a record of warnings issued.

 A DM, or possibly email, should be sent to be user informing them of their disabled account and, if necessary, the reason for doing so.